Providing ASL Interpreting Services for Funerals and Similar Services in Massachusetts & Other Parts of New England

 Funerals are stressful times for families.
 During these stressful times, guidance from experienced professionals can make things go much more smoothly.

-The Americans with Disabilities Act requires that all places of public accommodation provide equal access to communications.
-Many of these places (including funeral homes) are specifically listed in Section III-1.2000 Public accommodations, in the ADA.
+The Americans with Disabilities Act (ADA) requires that places of public accommodation provide equal access to communications (e.g. funeral ASL interpreters).
+Many of these places (including funeral homes) are specifically listed in Section III-1.2000 Public accommodations, in the ADA:

-It is recommended that your first interview with the family include the question, “Will there be anyone present who depends on an ASL interpreter?”
+It is recommended that your first interview with the family include the question, “Will there be anyone present who would need a sign language (ASL) interpreter?”

 This is so that services can be requested as early as possible.
 With more advance notice, it is much easier to find an interpreter who is available and qualified for this assignment.